ACRTheBeard/fastGrowingBlog/README.md

 Copyright: interview-use-only

 # Development
-This project was quickly created on a windows box with the lates stable php, laravel, and mariaDB versions.
-It uses composer as a dependency manager, and it has a some quirky db settings do to windows.
+This project was quickly created on a windows box with the lates stable PHP, Laravel, and MariaDB versions.
+It uses Composer as a dependency manager, and it has a some quirky db settings do to windows.
 You may have to configure your database differently.

 ## Commands used for developement
 1. 'php artisan ui vue --auth' For createing authentication, and registration